wiired24/NostalgiaJS/README.md

 # Why NostalgiaJS?

 NostalgiaJS was created as I wanted to create a viable open source alternative for those looking for an experience that is similar to something like launchbox on windows, that was instead built for *nix operating systems.
 I wanted a launcher that had a high degree of compatilibity with multiple emulators and just worked out of the box.
-Instead of a launcher having install scripts for emulators that break because x,y or z dependency, NostalgaiJS takes a different approarch.
+Instead of a launcher having install scripts for emulators that break because x,y or z dependency, NostalgiaJS takes a different approarch.
 You just supply the binary.
 That can be a .exe emulator launched via Wine, a libretro core, or a native emulator.
 And Rather than trying to have every feature ever, It was designed to be minimal, fast, easy to use, customizeable, and above all fun.

 ![Alt Text](https://media2.giphy.com/media/1AJNfJIAKWe3XKM0lL/giphy.gif)